| |

 3 companies run the 6 biggest adult websites.
 Mindgeek owns Pornhub, RedTube and Youporn.
 Then there is Xhamster and finally Xvideos and xnxx are connected.
 Now Mindgeek has announced that it will partner with Portes Card for age

 verification, which has options for identity verification, giving a age verified mobile phone number, or else buying a voucher in a shop and showing age ID to the shop keeper (which is hopefully not copied or recorded).
-Meanwhile Xhamster
+Meanwhile Xhamster has

-has announced that it is partnering with 1Account which accepts a verified mobile phone, credit card, debit card, or UK drivers licence.
-It does not seem to have an option for anonymous verification beyond a phone being age verified without having to
+announced that it is partnering with 1Account which accepts a verified mobile phone, credit card, debit card, or UK drivers licence.
+It does not seem to have an option for anonymous verification beyond a phone being age verified without having to show

-course the very fact that is no age verification option common to the major porn website then it may just turn out to be an awful lot simpler just to get a VPN. |
+the very fact that is no age verification option common to the major porn website then it may just turn out to be an awful lot simpler just to get a VPN. |

 |